Babilinx/dotfiles/README.md

-# Bastien's dotfiles
+# My dotfiles
-All of my customized dotfiles
+All of my customized things that i want to save

 # Installation